joelromanky/joelromanky.github.io/content/bio/experience.md

 **Machine Learning Research Intern**
 *Toulouse, France*

-- Research internship in academic collaboration with ANITI, IMT and LAPLACE
+- Research internship in academic collaboration with ANITI (Artificial and Natural Intelligence Toulouse Institute), IMT (Institut de Mathématiques de Toulouse) and LAPLACE (Laboratoire Plasma et Conversion d'Energie)
 - State of the art of the modeling of PEM fuel cells
 - Prototyping of Machine Learning models for Remaining Useful Life estimation